 As the first month of 2019 is over, DALROD would like to remind those with existing treatment plants or planning to install a new plant of the new legislation which comes into effect on January 1st 2020.

-The government has issued new legislation detailing how we discharge sewage to surface water areas.
-It has now been enforced that all sewage that is released to surface water areas must use a small sewage treatment plant to treat the sewage.
+The government has issued a new legislation detailing how we discharge sewage to surface water areas.
+It has now been enforced that all sewage that is released to surface water areas must use a small treatment plant to treat.
 A small sewage treatment plant (also known as a package treatment plant) uses mechanical parts to treat the liquid so it’s clean enough to go into a river or stream.

 Pic: DALROD Installation of a treatment plant